janvier-s/CuePorter/README.md

 1. Download the latest `CuePorter-macOS.zip` from [Releases](../../releases)
 2. Unzip and move `CuePorter.app` to your Applications folder
 3. **First time:** Right-click → **Open** to bypass Gatekeeper (the app isn't code-signed)
+4. If that fails, they can go to
+   System Settings → Privacy & Security → Security,
+   and click Open Anyway next to the “CuePorter” warning.
-4. After that, double-click normally
+5. After that, double-click normally

 ## Usage